What is the difference in Substance Abuse Specific Training and General Skill Building training?

 What do the different abbreviations mean and what does each category cover?

-- HIV/AIDS –includes blood borne pathogens, STDs and TB.
+- HIV/AIDS –this also includes blood borne pathogens, STDs and TB

 - PSY – Psychopathology – co-occurring disorders